 How Do Ballet Exams and Ballet Exam Grades Work?

 From the age of five years, they can go into Pre-Primary.
 This is an assessment exam, which is also done with their teacher present.
 This is to teach them the basics of ballet and let them master and know their work so that they can show it off to an outsider.
 For this assessment, the aim is enjoyment and to build confidence for future exams.
-They receive a certificate, a report and a medal, which makes them feel very proud.
+They receive a certificate, a report, and a medal, which makes them feel very proud of themselves.

 Thereafter they go from Grade 1 to Grade 8 in consecutive order.
 These exam levels are designed to progress the children at a rate that is safe for their bodies, and slowly develop the muscles that are needed for ballet, as well as strengthen their bodies.

-The child who goes through the exam system will generally become a far better dancer than children that are just dancing for fun.
-They develop confidence and learn good work ethic.
+The dancer who goes through the exam system will generally become a far better dancer than children who are just dancing for fun.
+They develop confidence and learn about good work ethic.

-For the more serious dancers, they can venture out into major exams from Grade 5, and this is where the pressure starts, as children entered for major exams are looked at as future performers.
+The more serious dancers, can venture out into major exams from Grade 5, and this is where the pressure starts, as children entered for major exams are looked at as future performers.
 This is where the children acquire their first pair of pointe shoes, and start to dance on the tips of their toes.

 Ballet Exam Day!